skirienkopanea/3d/README.md

-Simple 3D model viewer based on https://github.com/mrdoob/three.js/ 3D library suited for Sketchfab GLTF files.
+Simple 3D model viewer based on https://github.com/mrdoob/three.js/ 3D library and suited for Sketchfab GLTF files.
 <ul>
   <li>The viewer is responsive to screen size changes (window fit).
-Designed to be easily embedded</li>
+Designed to be easily embedded.</li>
-  <li>Free sample models from https://sketchfab.com/kikizana, "elevator song": Local Forecast - Slower, by Kevin Macleod https://incompetech.com/music/royalty-free/)</li>
+  <li>Free sample models from https://sketchfab.com/kikizana, "elevator song": Local Forecast - Slower, by Kevin Macleod https://incompetech.com/music/royalty-free/</li>
-  <li>The only visible GUI is an interrogation mark in the top right corner, which upon clicking displays a window with the model info and viewer settings (see screenshots)</li>
+  <li>The only visible GUI is an interrogation mark in the top right corner, which upon clicking displays a window with the model info and viewer settings (see screenshots).</li>
     <li>The viewer supports GLTF 3D files.
 Especially those from Sketchfab.
-You can easily import models into the viewer by extracting the downloaded zipfile from sketchab into a custom folder in public/models/&lt;your model folder&gt;.
+You can easily import models into the viewer by extracting the downloaded zipfile from sketchab into a custom folder in /public/models/&lt;your model folder&gt;.
 Now you can directly view the model from any url that has the model paramater equal to the model folder, i.e http://localhost:3000/?model=toy for 'toy' folder</li>
-    <li>All models in public/models directory will be acessible through the Left/Right arrow keys in asccending alphabetic order</li>
+    <li>All models in /public/models directory will be acessible through the Left/Right arrow keys in asccending alphabetic order.</li>
   <li>Live implementation at https://hereinmygarage.herokuapp.com (shows a random model)
 </ul>
-Screenshot:
+Screenshots:

 ![Preview](screenshot0.jpg)
 ![Preview](screenshot1.jpg)